itsfcl/framecanvas/README.md

 # Example

-See `example/index.html`
+See `example`

+# Notes

-Will require running http-server locally, due to Chrome's CORS
+For local testing, it will require running http-server locally, due to Chrome's CORS